wojciechpolak/glifestream/docs/ARCHITECTURE.md

 ## The page script

-The browser code lives in `frontend/src/`, outside the Python layers.
-`npm run build` bundles `main.ts` with esbuild into `glifestream/static/js/dist/glifestream.js`, which is not in Git, and django-pipeline appends it to jQuery and fancyBox in its `main` bundle.
+The browser code lives in `frontend/src/`, outside the Python layers, and uses the DOM directly, without jQuery. `npm run build` bundles it with esbuild into `glifestream/static/js/dist/`, which is not in Git, for django-pipeline:

+- `glifestream.js`, from `main.ts`, is the `main` bundle every page loads.
+- `glifestream.css` holds the stylesheets the modules import, such as PhotoSwipe's for the lightbox; the `default` theme bundle puts it in front of the theme.
+- `quill.js` and `quill.css`, from `quill.ts`, are the `quill` bundle: the
+  rich editor, which only the signed-in owner loads.
+It sets `window.Quill`, where the composer finds it.

+PhotoSwipe and Quill are npm dependencies bundled in; nothing is vendored.
 TypeScript 7 (`npm run typecheck`) only checks the types, in strict mode;
 esbuild strips them, so the build does not depend on the checker.